 Placing fans in the hood of the aquarium.

-when the lid is open, point a fan to the surface of the water.
+When the lid is open, point a fan to the surface of the water.
 This will increase air circulation causing faster evaporation and make the tank cool more.
+Evaporation draws energy from the remaining water, causing the temperature to drop.
+You can lower the temperature with 6 to 8 degrees Celsius compared to the ambient temperature.
+Only water will evaporate, salts and nitrates remain in the remaining water.
+Refreshing more water than usual to compensate won’t hurt.

 Close the curtains of the room.
 This will limit the amount of light in the room itself and therefore prevent the room from warming up too much.